positive reinforcement

 The goal is to get our kids the help they need, no matter what part of the substance abuse spectrum they are on.
 If they are experimenting, dependent, or addicted, positive reinforcement by loving family members may help them change.
 It will motivate them to make more positive choices.
 You can create a powerful shift by using this strategy with your child.

 It may sound silly to have to practice positive reinforcement with your teen or adult child.
-You may be feeling that they should be beyond needing an external reward at this point in their life.
+You may feel they should no longer need external rewards at this point in their life.

 On the other hand, you most likely are reading this blog because your child uses drugs or alcohol.
-If positive reinforcement might change the destructive journey that they are on, wouldn’t you think it is worth trying?
+If positive reinforcement might change the destructive path they are on, wouldn’t you think it is worth a try?
 I know if my kids were still in the midst of their substance use, I would want to find out more.

-Most parents would try anything if it helped get their child back on track.
+Most parents would try anything to help their child get back on track.

 As Robert Meyers says in his book, Get Your Loved One Sober, “The goals are (1) to improve the quality of your life and (2) to make sobriety more attractive to your loved one than drinking.”

-“Rewarding” your child for not using drugs or alcohol can transform your family from frequent arguments, check-up, and fear what might happen next, and move you to a more peaceful existence.
+“Rewarding” your child for not using drugs or alcohol can transform your family from frequent arguments, check-ups, and fear of what might happen next, and move you to a more peaceful existence.

 Positive Reinforcement